SRALee12/DecentralBank/decentralbank.md

 ## Definitions

-**Decentral bank:** A peer-to-peer network which prints a stable currency and conducts a variety of open market operations.
+**Decentral bank:** A peer-to-peer network which prints a stable currency and conducts a variety of trustless, on-chain open market operations.

 **Decentral open market operations (DOMO):** The activities that decentral bank undertakes to expand or retract the network's currency supply.
 Activities include changing the interest rate on different deposits, changing the bond interest rate, expanding or contracting the currency supply through asset repurchase of currency.
 Equity holders can implement new stability mechanisms and market operations through hard-fork updates.